 Chemoprevention.
 Researchers are looking at using aspirin and antacids to prevent esophageal adenocarcinoma in people with Barrett’s esophagus.
 Research is still ongoing, and people are encouraged to talk with their doctor before taking any medications or dietary supplements for this reason.

 PET scan.
-In addition to help find out the cancer’s stage (see Staging), PET scans may be used to find out how well chemotherapy is working to shrink a tumor before surgery.
-Researchers are studying the use of PET scan to evaluate and possibly change chemotherapy before surgery.
+In addition to help find out the cancer’s stage (see Stages), PET scans may be used to find out how well treatment is working to shrink a tumor before surgery.
+Researchers are studying the use of PET scan to evaluate and possibly change treatment before surgery.

 Chemotherapy advances.
-Doctors are studying combinations of different drugs, such as cisplatin (Platinol), fluorouracil (5-FU, Adrucil), paclitaxel (Taxol), irinotecan (Camptosar), docetaxel (Docefrez, Taxotere), oxaliplatin (Eloxatin), and capecitabine (Xeloda).
+Doctors are studying combinations of different drugs, such as capecitabine (Xeloda), cisplatin (Platinol), docetaxel (Docefrez, Taxotere), fluorouracil (5-FU, Adrucil), irinotecan (Camptosar), oxaliplatin (Eloxatin) and paclitaxel.
 And, research is ongoing to find new drugs that are effective for esophageal cancer.

 Targeted therapy.
 Several types of targeted therapies are currently being studied for esophageal cancer.